 During the day, aside from a nap, Peaches loves a snuggle, but she’ll also happily hang out and amuse herself in her play pen, with one of her enrichment toys or mats.
 Peaches is happy to join you on errands - she has a booster seat and enjoys accompanying you on a ride.

 Familiarity for Peaches is comfort.
-Peaches is okay with general household noise as she has adapted over time.
-But like many humans, she is most comfortable at her home enviroment.
-Peaches does enjoy the odd outing but care must be taken to avoid overwhelming her - Peaches isn't a behavioral case who would benefit from a lot of new enviroments or social interaction, she is a brain damaged dog who needs special considerations.
+Peaches is okay with general household noise, as she has adapted over time.
+But like many humans, she is most comfortable at her home environment.
+Peaches does enjoy the odd outing but care must be taken to avoid overwhelming her - Peaches isn't a behavioural case who would benefit from a lot of new environments or social interaction, she is a brain-damaged dog who needs special considerations.

 Although she has brain damage, Peaches is very clever.
 She has learnt commands like "up!" to indicate someone is going to be picking her up.
 Plus "dinner", "outside" and "toilets".
 Peaches has been trained to drink from a rabbit dropper, pen and crate-trained.
 Peaches loves her chew toys, her enrichment toys and licki-mats and they give her brain an opportunity to engage.
 Peaches will let you know when she wants to be taken outside, fed, or picked up.